mststats/MOSAIC/README.txt

 ######  OVERVIEW   ###############################################################################################
-MOSAIC is designed to run on the linux command line.
+MOSAIC is designed to run on the linux command line or within R.
 You can install MOSAIC by running the command
 > R CMD INSTALL -l rlib MOSAIC_1.3.tar.gz where rlib is the location where you'd like to install the R package (e.g. /usr/lib/R/site-library/)